-Select a student from the Top Participants section to open that student’s discussion post.
-Here, you can view the Discussion Analysis panel for insights at an individual level for each student.
+Select a student from the Top Participants section to open that student’s discussion contributions.
+You can view the Discussion Analysis panel for insights at an individual level for each student.

 You can message the students who haven't participated in the discussion.
-Select an individual student that hasn't participated to email them directly.
+Select an individual student that hasn't participated to message them directly.

-- Select the More options button in the corner of the section listing the names of non-participants.
+- Open the menu in the top-right corner of the section with the names of non-participants.

 - The message panel opens with the recipients populated automatically.
-Type your message and hit Send.
+Type your message and Send.

 - Each student receives the message separately to ensure privacy.
 No other student recipient names are listed.

-You can also view discussion statistics for assigned groups.
-In the menu at the top of the Discussion Analytics window, the Overall tab shows discussion statistics for the entire class.
-Select a tab with a group name view analytics for that group.
+You can also view discussion statistics for groups.
+Open a group discussion's menu and select View Analytics.
+The Overall tab near the top of the page displays discussion statistics for the entire class.
+You can also open tabs with details for each group.

 Students report that satisfaction with online courses relates to instructor presence.
 Discussions are an easy way to engage students in your courses.
-Class discussions broaden communication and foster strong connections among the group and with you.
+Discussions broaden communication and foster strong connections among the group and with you.

 When you add a discussion activity, you may have these goals: